ppy/osu-wiki/wiki/History_of_osu!/2009/en.md

 Two updates this month brought a new mouse precision toggle option for low sensitivities as well as new command parameters and shortcuts to simplify [storyboard scripting](/wiki/Storyboard/Scripting) in osu!.[^stable-b753c][^stable-b709]

-The database was upgraded with an additional 32 GB SSD to support more storage going forward.[^server-upgrade]
+The server database was upgraded with an additional 32 GB SSD to support more storage going forward.[^server-upgrade]

 After a first initial test for Taiko online rankings was done in March, ranking statistics became viewable per mode on the osu! website.[^per-mode-ranking][^stable-b622] Prior to that, only the [osu! game mode](/wiki/Game_mode/osu!) had online rankings.

 ## August

-The Twitter account [@osustatus](https://twitter.com/osustatus) was created, intended as a status page to inform about issues with [Bancho](/wiki/Bancho_(server)) and the website.[^osustatus]
+The Twitter account [@osustatus](https://twitter.com/osustatus) was created to inform players about issues with [Bancho](/wiki/Bancho_(server)) and the website.[^osustatus]

 osu! received a new `LoopType` parameter for looping storyboard objects and a [Relax](/wiki/Gameplay/Game_modifier/Relax) mod for the Taiko game mode in an update on August 12.
-Additionally, [AiMod](/wiki/Client/Beatmap_editor/AiMod) was published in a pre-release version, a tool for detecting issues in beatmaps.[^stable-b825]
+Additionally, a pre-release version of [AiMod](/wiki/Client/Beatmap_editor/AiMod), a tool for detecting issues in beatmaps, was published.[^stable-b825]

 ## September

 Updates this month integrated new features, where among the changes were widescreen support for song select,[^stable-b904a] friend support on the website,[^custom-changelog] and the Taiko mascot [pippidon](/wiki/Mascots#pippi) would now be displayed in the top-left corner while playing.[^stable-b898]

-As of 6 September 2009, all [Taiko scores were reset](https://osu.ppy.sh/community/forums/topics/17118?n=1) to allow for an improved scoring algorithm to be used.
+As of 6 September, all [Taiko scores were reset](https://osu.ppy.sh/community/forums/topics/17118?n=1) to allow for an improved scoring algorithm to be used.

 ## October

 A new ranking info screen was added which layed the groundwork for the later implemented ranking chart system.[^stable-b1077][^custom-changelog]

-[Larto](https://osu.ppy.sh/users/12328) published the beatmap [Imogen Heap - Sweet Religion](https://osu.ppy.sh/beatmapsets/10000#osu/97517), meaning that the total count of submitted beatmaps reached 10,000.[^beatmap-10k]
+The 10,000th beatmap was submitted, [Imogen Heap - Sweet Religion](https://osu.ppy.sh/beatmapsets/10000#osu/97517) by [Larto](https://osu.ppy.sh/users/12328).[^beatmap-10k]

 In addition to osu! news in July 2009, the [changelog](/wiki/Changelog) became available as a RSS feed on 25 October too.[^rss-changelog]

 ## November

-Thanks to an update to osu! on 18 October, users became able to add comments to a [replay](/wiki/Gameplay/Replay).[^custom-changelog] Furthermore, a feature was added to support holding down `Shift` while taking a screenshot to automatically upload it.[^stable-b1118]
+Thanks to an update to osu! published on 18 October, users became able to add comments to [replays](/wiki/Gameplay/Replay).[^custom-changelog] Furthermore, it became possible to automatically upload a screenshot to the osu! servers by pressing `Shift` + `F12`.[^stable-b1118]

 Two milestones were reached this month.
 50,000,000 ranked plays in total were accomplished on 15 November and as of 20 November, osu! had 200,000 registered users.[^play-count][^user-count-2]

 ## December

-This month, the [Mapping Assistance Team (MAT)](/wiki/People/Mapping_Assistance_Team) was introduced.
-They were responsible for selecting [pending beatmaps](/wiki/Beatmap/Category#work-in-progress-and-pending) that have an acceptable quality and recommending them for being ranked in the [forum modding](/wiki/Modding/Forum_modding) system by the [BAT](/wiki/People/Beatmap_Appreciation_Team).[^mat]
+This month, the [Mapping Assistance Team](/wiki/People/Mapping_Assistance_Team) (MAT) was introduced.
+The MAT was responsible for selecting [pending beatmaps](/wiki/Beatmap/Category#work-in-progress-and-pending) of acceptable quality and recommending them for being ranked in the [forum modding](/wiki/Modding/Forum_modding) system by the [BAT](/wiki/People/Beatmap_Appreciation_Team).[^mat]

 An update to osu! introduced [hyperdashes](/wiki/Gameplay/Hyperdash) for impossible jumps in Catch the Beat, where players would gain additional speed for a short time upon collecting a [hyperfruit](/wiki/Gameplay/Hit_object/Hyperfruit).
-Additionally, a preview for a menu showing online users in the [Extended Chat Console](/wiki/Client/Interface/Chat_console#extended-chat-console) was implemented.[^stable-b1209]
+Additionally, a preview for a listing of online users in the [extended chat console](/wiki/Client/Interface/Chat_console#extended-chat-console) was implemented.[^stable-b1209]

 The [Community Voice](https://osu.ppy.sh/community/forums/65) forum was added with the goal of asking the community various questions where users were able to vote in weekly polls.[^weekly-polls]